hvtk/recipes_book/README.md

 I use tailwindcss from the website, not integrated in the project.
 So there is a <script> in the layout.blade

-(The info behind is in dutch because it is a memonic for me) Wat moet er in een receptenboek komen (de eerste opzet):
+The info behind is in dutch because it is a memonic for me.

+Wat moet er in een receptenboek komen (de eerste opzet):
 - het recept
 - recept rubrieken